oskarpearson/perl-crypt-PBKDF2-minimal-deps/README.md

       .

 The most common places to install the package are in your source tree, or in your 'site_perl' directory.
-With the example output abve, I could install the file at `/usr/local/lib/site_perl/Crypt/PBKDF2MinimalDeps.pm` or in the path where your source code lives (i.e. in `./Crypt`).
+With the example output above, I could install the file at `/usr/local/lib/site_perl/Crypt/PBKDF2MinimalDeps.pm` or in the path where your source code lives (i.e. in `./Crypt`).